Pius Schwert: Death

 Schwert died in Washington, D.C., on March 11, 1941.
 He attended a dinner party at the Annapolis Hotel and collapsed shortly after making a speech.
 In the speech, he was announcing his candidacy for mayor of Buffalo.
 He was rushed to the hospital, where he was pronounced dead of a heart attack.
 He was buried at Forest Avenue Cemetery in Angola.
 Schwert had survived a previous heart attack in 1940 that occurred when he was exercising in the United States Capitol gymnasium.

 Personal life and death

-Schwert married Harriet "Hattie" Elizabeth Schwert, a distant cousin, on February 12, 1923.
+Schwert married Harriet "Hattie" Elizabeth Schwert, his first cousin, on February 12, 1923.
 She was a teacher in Buffalo and Eden, New York.
 They did not have children.

 Harriet Schwert ran against Butler in the special election to fill the remainder of Schwert's term in Congress.
 As she was still in mourning, Harriet did not campaign, with Mead making speeches on her behalf.
 Butler defeated Schwert in the election.